Interview with Barca Academy's Denis Silva from La Masia Interview with Barca Academy's Denis Silva from La Masia

 All the players here at Barca Academy are a reflection of FC Barcelona.

-Diane Scavuzzo: What is the greatest difference working with American youth soccer players?
+Diane Scavuzzo: What is the most significant difference working with American youth soccer players?

-Denis Silva: The mentality of work is a big difference, the American players’ focus on work is bigger than the players’ in Spain.
+Denis Silva: There is a big difference in the mentality of work.
+The American players’ focus on work is bigger than that of the players in Spain.

 In the USA — there is a culture of work.